ali1845/pythonNotes/OOP_in_python.md

             return f"{self.subject}, {self.message}"

-We have created a local variable, `samMsg` inside the `sendDetails()`.
-We cannot access local variable outside the block in which it is defined.
+We have created a local variable, `Samsung` inside the `sendDetails()`.
+We cannot access a local variable outside the block in which it is defined.
 Example;

     >>> eml = Email("Yo")
     >>> eml.samMsg